Skip to main content

 In December 2021 the Youth Law Center board passed a Diversity, Equity and Inclusion policy to ensure that when hiring staff, employing consultants and recruiting board members we are sensitive to representing the diversity within our community.

-Thank you to our generous sponsors:
+Thank you to our generous supporters of the Youth Law Center

 • Placeholder Logo